Segev608/3D-SceneModeling/README.md

 ## Step 5 - Introducing lighting into the scene
 By controlling the colors and multiplying them by some coefficient, you can control the feeling and give the image three-dimensionality.
-In this section there are several departments that perform the following roles:
+In this section, the light would be inserted as solid value - Ambient light (the light in the scene 'room') In this section there are several departments that perform the following roles:
 - ***Color***: Responsible for RGB colors
 - ***ImageWriter***: